 Members Questions & Answers

-The Executive Committee shall give at least 21 days’ notice to members of the Annual General Meeting each year and at least 7 days’ notice of other meetings.
+The Executive Committee shall give at least 21 days’ notice to members of the AGM each year and at least 7 days’ notice of other meetings.

-In the event of equality in the votes cast at an Annual General Meeting or Special General meeting the motion will fall.
+In the event of equality in the votes cast at an AGM or Special General meeting the motion will fall.

-The Friends Group will use Lowestoft Town Council Standing Orders to run its meetings.
+The Friends Group will use LTC Standing Orders to run its meetings.

 OFFICERS